 Our roots are in challenging religion-based oppression because the Religious Right is a powerful cultural and political agent with financial force underpinning its work.
 The beliefs, actions and rhetoric of the Christian fundamentalism lead to the loss of jobs, healthcare, educational access, financial security, and social inclusion for LGBTQ people.
 When we challenge the political platform of the Religious Right from our LGBTQ context, we are also engaged in challenging other forms of oppression including sexism, racism and classism.

 As such, we are called to work with mindfulness to both process and product: honoring that people are at the heart of politics and recognizing that how we work is as important as what we are working towards.
 This dedication includes a commitment to racial and economic justice because we understand that systems of oppression are interwoven; as we progress towards one element of justice, we strive to make other forms of oppression visible and uproot them them.

-The legacies of Gandhi and King both point to this intersectional justice approach.
+The legacies of many nonviolence practitioners point to this intersectional justice approach.
 It is a matter not only of ethics and principles but also of efficacy for the success of the movement.
 Therefore, through programming, internal structuring, education and collaboration, Soulforce seeks to challenges systems of injustice, within and without the LGBTQ movement.

 Our core values and beliefs are: